0

 Competency-based interview questions are designed to assess how well candidates display the critical knowledge, skills, and abilities that underlie effective job performance.
 Identifying competencies is typically part of the structured interview process, and they are linked to the role and your organization’s values and business objectives.

-What Are Competency-Based Interview Questions?
+What Are Competency-Based Questions?

 However, that assumes two things are already true within your human resources department: